zluo16/node-mocha-immersive-alum/README.md

 ## Writing Mocha Test

-Expect has a lot of feature and if you're familiar with behavioral-drive development, you can learn Expect fast.
+Expect has a lot of features and if you're familiar with behavioral-driven development (like from Rspec and Jasmine), you can learn Expect fast.
 We won't be covering all of the features in the lesson, only the most important ones which you'll encounter in the labs of this course.

 You can create a file `test.js` to follow this exercise.
 So in the beginning, we need to import the module.
-(More on modules in the next unit.)

 ```js
 var expect = require('chai').expect
 ```

-Then we have some object which we will be testing.
+Then we need to create some objects which we will be testing.
 Typically these objects will come from other modules (unit testing):

 ```js
 var name = 'React Quickly'
 var url = ['http://reactquickly.co', 'https://www.manning.com/books/react-quickly']
 ```

 Next, we use `describe` with a string and function arguments to define the test suite: